iamalexchip/zimcell/README.md

 Spaces between digits are also removed.
 The formated number is stored in the property **formatedNum**.

-Using our previously established  we can aquire this propert like so:
+Using our previously established object we can aquire this propert like so:

 ```php
 $num->formatedNum;